What is live streaming?

 HTTP live streaming (HLS)

 The HLS protocol was developed by Apple to work over standard HTTP, making it firewall-friendly and straightforward to implement.
-HLS is commonly used to deliver video-on-demand and live video files to a wide range of devices (including smartphones, tablets and smart TVs), especially those relying on iOS and macOS.
+HLS is commonly used to deliver video-on-demand and live video files to a wide range of devices (including smartphones, tablets and smart TVs), especially those using iOS and macOS operating systems.

 Dynamic adaptive streaming over HTTP (DASH)

-DASH is an international standard—developed by the media coding standards alliance, Moving Picture Experts Group (MPEG)—that enables adaptive streaming of a wide variety of codecs and formats.
-DASH uses a manifest file (a simple text file containing metadata for a group of files) to describe media segment locations and their attributes, enabling high-quality streaming in both live and on-demand streaming environments.
+DASH is an international standard developed by the Moving Picture Experts Group (MPEG), an alliance for media coding standards.
+DASH enables adaptive streaming of a wide variety of codecs and formats.
+DASH uses a manifest file (a simple text file containing metadata for a group of files) to describe media segment locations and their attributes.
+This feature facilitates high-quality streaming in both live and on-demand streaming environments.

 Secure reliable transport (SRT)

 SRT is a highly reliable, open source streaming protocol that helps businesses deliver smooth live streams across unpredictable networks.
-SRT encrypts data to protect content during transmission and recovers well from data packet loss, making it well-suited for live streaming in professional broadcasting environments.
+SRT encrypts data to protect content during transmission and recovers well from data packet loss.
+This makes it well-suited for live streaming in professional environments.

 Web real-time communication (WebRTC)